CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 - Added a deprecation warning if test_metalig is used.
 From now on, every function and module has a property called either n or n_max_ligands, which is the maximum number of ligands to be read in, which should be used instead for testing purposes.
 - Refactored the CLI and made a new general class BaseModule.
 This class is used by the Assembler, LigandFilters, Concat, Configs and DBInfo classes to provide a common interface for the CLI.
 - Renamed the old ligand MetaLig ligand database files in data/metalig by prepending OLD_ to the file name to avoid confusion with the new ligand database files.
 The old files are still there for reference, but they should not be used anymore.
+18.06.2025
+- The Isomer() class has an attribute `self.ligands` now which is a list of Ligand() objects.
+This is very handy for later code writing, but atm it's still slow.
+I will speed that up later though, the `self.ligands` can be fully used.

 ## Todo list
 ### Small renaming and shifting